vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Sivapurān ´ . a

-(SiP) ´ Srī- ´ Sivamahāpurān ´ . am, [edit. by] Ks.emarāja (son of Kr.s.ṇadāsa).
+(SiP) ´ Srī- ´ Sivamahāpurān ´ . am, [ediṭby] Kṣemarāja (son of Kr̥ṣṇadāsa).
 Venkatesvara Press, Bombay V.S.
 2011 [= ad 1954].

 Skandapurāṇa

-(SkP) Srī- ´ Skāndamahāpurāṇam, [edit. by] Ks.emarāja Srīkr ´ .s.ṇadāsa.
+(SkP) Srī- ´ Skāndamahāpurāṇam, [ediṭby] Kṣemarāja Srīkr ´ .ṣṇadāsa.
 Venkatesvara Press, Bombay V.S.
 1967 [ad 1910].
 7 vols.
 [Reprinted by Nag Publishers,

 Delhi 1986 (2nd ed.
 1995).
 7 vols.
 Vol. 8, Slokānukraman ´ .ī by Nāgaśaraṇa

-Sim. ha.
+Siṁha.
 Nag Publishers, Delhi 1990].

-(KKh) Skandapurāṇa (SkP), Vol. IV: The Kāśīkhan. ḍa.
+(KKh) Skandapurāṇa (SkP), Vol. IV: The Kāśīkhaṇḍa.
 [With the commentary (T.īkā) of Rāmānanda.]

 Skandapurāṇa (SP)

 (SP I) The Skandapurāṇa, Volume I. Adhyāyas 1–25.
 Critically Edited with

-Prolegomena and English Synopsis by R. Adriaensen, H.T.
-Bakker & H.
+Prolegomena and English Synopsis by R̥Adriaensen, ḤṬBakker & H.

 IsaacsoṇGroningen 1998.
 Supplement to Groningen Oriental Studies.

 (SP II A) The Skandapurāṇa, Volume II A. Adhyāyas 26–31.14: The Vārāṇasī Cycle.
 Critical Edition with an Introduction, English Synopsis & Philological and

-Historical Commentary by Hans T. Bakker & Harunaga IsaacsoṇGroningen
+Historical Commentary by Hans ṬBakker & Harunaga IsaacsoṇGroningen

 2004.
 Supplement to Groningen Oriental Studies.

 (SP II B) The Skandapurāṇa, Volume II B. Adhyāyas 31 – 52: The Vāhana and Naraka Cycles.
 Critical Edition with an Introduction and Annotated English Synopsis

-by Hans T. Bakker, Peter C. Bisschop, Yuko Yokochi, in cooperation with
+by Hans ṬBakker, Peter C. Bisschop, Yuko Yokochi, in cooperation with

 Nina Mirnig and Judit T¨orzs¨ok.
 Brill, Leiden/Boston 2014.
 Supplement to